r0bertz/xrpl-order-toolkit/README.md

 # XRPL Order Toolkit

-This is a collection of scripts that manipulates XRPL orders.
+This is a collection of scripts to manipulate XRPL orders.

 They share a common config file which is specified by flag `--secret_file` whose default value is `.secret.json`.
 The format looks like: